azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 # Selection of sessions you don't want to miss

-The first session you don’t want to miss as a **Security Professional** is the [talk](https://build.microsoft.com/en-US/sessions/d29a16d5-f9ea-4f5b-9adf-fae0bd688ff3?source=/home) about `AI Security` called *'Inside AI Security with Mark Russinovich’*.
-Mark Russinovich takes us through the landscape of AI security, with the focus on *threat modeling*, *defense tactics*, *red teaming approaches*, and the path to *confidential AI*.
+The first session you don’t want to miss as a **Security Professional** is the [talk](https://build.microsoft.com/en-US/sessions/d29a16d5-f9ea-4f5b-9adf-fae0bd688ff3?source=/home) about `AI Security` called *'Inside AI Security with Mark Russinovich’*. **Mark Russinovich** takes us through the landscape of AI security, with the focus on *threat modeling*, *defense tactics*, *red teaming approaches*, and the path to *confidential AI*.
 All based on Microsoft's experiences developing and operating OpenAI services at scale.
 During the talk we learn about the various kinds of attacks in AI systems like LLMs and possible defense techniques, such as backdoors, poison data, prompt injection attacks, and more.

+{{< youtube f0MDjS9-dNw >}}

 Another one of my favorites is the session delivered by the **GitHub Team**.
 The [talk](https://build.microsoft.com/en-US/sessions/33c3052c-6030-4924-a727-3c5b22d0eee8?source=sessions) is about *‘baking Security into your workflow with GitHub Advanced Security and AI’* and as expected live demo.
 It gives a good inside view on the features of using **GitHub Advanced Security**. `Copilot` included. **Justin Hutchings** and **Madison Oliver** deliver a well prepared session on how to prevent most security vulnerabilities entering your enterprise repositories.
 Expect some `Dependabot` and AI to fastly fix most of the coding issues that cause vulnerabilities.